Mortgages

 Our Resident Economist, with a GradDipEcon and over five years at Opes Partners, is a trusted contributor to NZ Property Investor, Informed Investor, Stuff, Business Desk, and OneRoof.

-Out of the 6 major banks, the lowest 6 month fixed mortgage interest rate is 6.75%.
-This is currently offered by 4 banks.
-They are ANZ, ASB, BNZ and Westpac.
+Out of the 6 major banks BNZ currently offers the lowest 6 month fixed mortgage interest rate at 5.99%.

 The interest rates we've stated are accurate to the best of our knowledge at the time of writing.
 Interest rates are ever-changing, so be sure to double check with your bank before locking in your interest rate.